 - The N60 and N70 noise thresholds represent levels above which aircraft noise would be considered a regular feature of the ambient noise environment.
 N70 values of 5 or more are considered to provide sufficient resolution for describing aircraft noise in areas currently experiencing aircraft noise, as well as areas which would be newly affected by aircraft overflights.
 Therefore, changes in existing noise levels will be concentrated within these contours and other areas (beyond these contours) should remain relatively unaffected (or affected to a less degree) by noise associated with the project (refer to Chapter 11 (Aircraft noise). - Literature based on 20 years of international research documenting the effects of anthropogenic noise suggests that the range of noise levels, including aircraft noise, reported to induce annoyance in humans and trigger responses in terrestrial wildlife are similar, that is, between 40 and 100 dB(A) (Shannon et al. 2016).
 Limitations of the literature are discussed in Section 16.3.4. - The noise level threshold of 60 dB(A) represents a reasonably conservative noise threshold based on the findings of the published literature (that is, this threshold captures 60 per cent of studies that have shown adverse responses in terrestrial wildlife, including impacts on physiology and fitness) and given the large variability in responses between species and individuals and at different locations (Shannon et al. 2016). - It has been found that the lateral distance between aircraft and wildlife is an important parameter when predicting animal behaviour due to aircraft noise exposure.
-For example, Delaney et al. (1999) noted that Mexican Spotted Owls were not flushed or visibly irritated by aircraft noise stimuli if they were located 100 m or further away from the WSI runway.
-The assessment zones encompass all areas within the locality of the project including the wildlife buffer (representing 13 km from the WSI runway). - The NOS methods (which apply N60 and N70 noise thresholds) have been validated through consultation and negotiations with key stakeholders and ongoing analysis of Airservices Australia aviation noise complaint data and flight path changes since 2013.
+For example, Delaney et al. (1999) noted that Mexican Spotted Owls were not flushed or visibly irritated by aircraft noise stimuli if they were located 100 m or further away from the airport runway.
+The assessment zones encompass all areas within the locality of the project including the wildlife buffer (representing 13 km from the airport runway). - The NOS methods (which apply N60 and N70 noise thresholds) have been validated through consultation and negotiations with key stakeholders and ongoing analysis of Airservices Australia aviation noise complaint data and flight path changes since 2013.

-Given the above, the use of the 2055 N60 24-hour and N70 24-hour noise contours were considered an appropriate approach to determining the extent and concentration of changes in noise levels associated with the project.
-Areas outside of the N60 24-hour and N70 24-hour contours were considered as likely to remain relatively unaffected (or affected to a minor degree) by noise associated with the project and would therefore likely result in negligible impacts.
+Given the above, the 2055 N60 24-hour and N70 24-hour noise contours are considered an appropriate approach to determining the extent and concentration of changes in noise levels associated with the project.
 Further information on research findings is found in Section 4.7.1 of Technical paper 8.